About UsAs Seen On

 Don't fall victim to fake online storefronts

 There's no doubt that you're scrambling to secure that perfect Christmas gift.
-But we have a warning for you to be careful if you plan to shop online.
-New FTC data shows a $1.5 billion increase in shopping scam losses.
+But we have a warning: be careful if you plan to shop online.
+New FTC data shows a $1.5 billion increase in losses from shopping scams.
 Ohio reported $36 million dollars in losses in just the first half of 2025.
 Good Morning Cleveland anchor Mike Brookbank spoke to Ryan Molloy with The Senior List.
-Ryan says 62% of people 65 and older fell for what is one of the biggest scams out there, fake online store fronts.
-That's where you see an ad on social media, click the link and then you end up on what you think is the retailer's website.
+Ryan says 62% of people 65 and older fell for one of the biggest scams out there: fake online storefronts.
+That's where you see an ad on social media, click the link, and end up on what you think is the retailer's website.

 NBA all-star voting begins today

 It's time to "Let 'Em Know" the Cavs have some of the best players in the NBA.
-Voting for the 2026 all-star game starts today at noon.
+Voting for the 2026 All-Star Game starts today at noon.
 You can help get some of the Cavs' stars like Donovan Mitchell, Evan Mobley, Darius Garland and Jarrett Allen to this year's game.
 To cast your vote, go to the Cavs website or download the NBA app.
-This morning, the Cavs will join us live in studio with more on how to can help get those players to Los Angeles.
+This morning, the Cavs will join us live in the studio with more on how to help get those players to Los Angeles.

 Powerball jackpot now at $1.25 billion